Solar intelligence to optimise your operations

 Questions and Answers

-Everything you need to knoe about Solstice AI™ and what we do
+Everything you need to know about Solstice AI and what we do

 Using a combination of artificial intelligence and cloud motion vectors, we examine real-time satellite images and forecast how clouds will form and move in the next 2-3 hours.
 Each artificial intelligence model is trained specifically on the region of interest.
 This is important, since local factors such as coastlines, hills, or mountains can affect cloud formation.
-The resulting solar generation forecasts are more accurate than if global irradiation models are used.
+The resulting solar generation forecasts are more accurate than global irradiation models used by most solar forecast providers.

 We have an extensive background in providing state-of-the-art solutions to the energy sector.